 On the surface this sounds like George Orwell’s worst nightmare, a totally frightening proposition where our first instinct is fear, fear of the machines taking over like the Borg on Star Trek.
 In the back of our minds we have a deep fear of loosing control or having something hijacking our minds and assuming control.
 After all, isn’t this what Hollywood has been warning us about?

 Yes, there’s always a potential for things to go wrong, but adding intelligent agents to our life could have an enormously positive impact.

 Smart Agent Scenarios

-As I thinking through the possibilities, I would like to step you through a series of scenarios, showing how this type of technology will amp up our capabilities so most of us can complete the work of 3-4 people during a typical day.
+As I think through the possibilities, I would like to step you through a series of scenarios, showing how this type of technology will amp up our capabilities so most of us can complete the work of 3-4 people during a typical day.

 For AI to become truly useful, we need to have complete trust that it has our best interest at heart.
 We can accept its advice or ignore it, but the choice will be ours.